The Queen made a rare personal statement where she confirmed Prince Harry and Meghan Markle will be spending time in Canada

-- Queen Elizabeth II issued a rare personal statement where she confirmed that Prince Harry and Meghan Markle will be dividing their time between the UK and Canada.
+- Queen Elizabeth II issued a rare personal statement on Monday where she confirmed that Prince Harry and Meghan Markle would divide their time between the UK and Canada.

 - “Although we would have preferred them to remain full-time working Members of the Royal Family, we respect and understand their wish to live a more independent life as a family while remaining a valued part of my family,” she said in a statement obtained by Insider.

-- The Duchess of Sussex is reportedly already back in Canada with baby Archie, after spending six weeks of the festive period there as a family.
+The Duchess of Sussex is reportedly already back in Canada with baby Archie after spending six weeks there as a family over the holidays.

 Queen Elizabeth II has finally addressed the Duke and Duchess of Sussex’s decision to leave their senior roles within the royal family, in her own words.

-In a rare personal statement, the monarch said she is “entirely supportive” of Prince Harry and Meghan Markle’s decision, while also confirming they will divide their time between the UK and Canada.
+In a rare personal statement on Monday, the monarch said she was “entirely supportive” of Prince Harry and Meghan Markle’s decision and confirmed that they would divide their time between the UK and Canada.

-“Today my family had very constructive discussions on the future of my grandson and his family,” she said in a statement obtained by Insider.
+“Today my family had very constructive discussions on the future of my grandson and his family,” she said in the statement, obtained by Insider.

 “My family and I are entirely supportive of Harry and Meghan’s desire to create a new life as a young family.
 Although we would have preferred them to remain full-time working Members of the Royal Family, we respect and understand their wish to live a more independent life as a family while remaining a valued part of my family.